 Typically, renters insurance from Liberty Mutual costs about $19 per month before any discounts.
 This was the second-cheapest average quote of all the companies in our study.
 In addition, in many cities with large college populations, including Chicago, Boston, and Columbus, Ohio, Liberty Mutual's renters insurance is among the cheapest coverage available.

 - Unique Value: Mobile app for purchasing and paying for insurance

-Lemonade's renters insurance rates were consistently among the cheapest in many large cities, including Los Angeles, San Francisco and Dallas.
+Renters insurance rates from Lemonade were consistently among the cheapest in many large cities, including Los Angeles, San Francisco and Dallas.
 Additionally, in New York, Lemonade's renters insurance only cost about $8 per month.
-Renters can also save by not avoiding a deductible after a loss, a rare perk specific to Lemonade.

-Lemonade isn't available in every state.
+The biggest downside to Lemonade is that it's not available in every state.
 Right now, it operates in most states with large renters markets, like New York, California and Texas.
 For a full list of states where Lemonade does business, check out their website.

 How cheap is renters insurance?

 Interested in more than just price?
 Read our full comparison of renters insurance companies.